tom-gilbertsons-lab/bandit-data-modelling/README.md

 ### Bayes Information Criterion and Liklihood Per Trial

-After running though PSIS-LOO for model comparison (standard in the behavioural data modelling field) found the pareto k-values were as follows (see [here](https://mc-stan.org/loo/reference/pareto-k-diagnostic.html) for more).
+After running though PSIS-LOO for model comparison (standard in field) found the pareto k-values were as follows (see [here](https://mc-stan.org/loo/reference/pareto-k-diagnostic.html) for more).

          Group         k < p7    0.7< k < 1    k > 1
     _______________    ______    __________    _____